1DSAG/UI5-Best-Practice/docs/mvc/baseController.markdown

 - getModel
 - setModel
 - onNavBack
-- _or whatever method or property is being actively re-used inside your project_
+- _or whatever method or property is being re-used in other controllers in the application_

 inside a base controller: